-When should a resident physician start looking for a job?
+When should resident physicians start looking for medical jobs?
 This is a complicated question.
-First, I do contract reviews every day for physicians and a large percentage of them are individuals getting their first jobs who’ve never had an employment contract before.
-They’re either in their last year of residency or last year fellowship and they have an offer that they want me to look over for them.
-There are occasions where there’s a multiple year fellowship or, there maybe a PGY-2 or something like that, where residents already have an offer that won’t begin for two years and they want me to look at that as well.
+First, I do contract reviews daily for physicians.
+Many are individuals getting their first jobs who’ve never had an employment contract before.
+They’re either in their last year of residency or fellowship and have an offer they want me to review.
+There are occasions where there’s a multiple-year fellowship, maybe a PGY-2 or something like that.
+Wherein residents already have an offer that won’t begin for two years and want me to look at, as well.

-Let me just give a couple words of wisdom, just from doing this for a couple decades now.
-One, if you are a resident or a fellow and you know absolutely where you need to be geographically, maybe you have to move home, maybe you have a significant other that maybe is completing trading themselves somewhere else, want to move close to family, whatever it is, if you have a pinpoint location in mind, it is probably a good idea to get started sooner than later.
-Meaning start looking for a job when you still have two years left in training.
-Think of it from an employer perspective.
-There are employers who don’t have immediate needs for a physician, right?
-So, if they are well run, then they’ll have financial forecasts.
+Let me give some words of wisdom, just from doing this for a couple of decades now.
+One, if you are a resident or a fellow.
+You know where you need to be geographically.
+Maybe you have to move home, or you have a significant other completing trading themselves elsewhere.
+Want to move close to your family, whatever it is.
+If you have a pinpoint location in mind, getting started sooner than later is probably a good idea.
+Start looking for work when you still have two years left in training.
+Think of it from an employer’s perspective.
+Some employers don’t have immediate needs for physicians, right?
+So, if they are well run, they’ll have financial forecasts.

 - When Should a Physician in Fellowship Start Looking for a Job?

 - Can a Physician Back Out After Signing an Offer Letter?

 How Should a Resident Physician Look for a Job?